letuss004/AssaultCubeHack/README.md

 This is the source code for How to Hack Any Game C++ Guided Hacking series.
 For people who are lazy to type like me :)

-Thank GH-Drake for the tutorial
+Thank GH-Rake for the tutorial